 Can a 3D scanner like peel 3d really render realistic scans of the human body—or a work of art that pays tribute to it?
 Yes, indeed.

 In 1501, Michelangelo was only 26 years old, but he was already the most famous and best-paid artist in his days.
-This is when he accepted the challenge of sculpting a large-scale David that would become one of the most iconic masterpiece marble statues of modern age; it would become a magnificent project on which he worked tirelessly for two years!
-At the time, such projects required deep knowledge of human anatomy, which was only accessible to a handful privileged individuals, and took a long time to complete!
+This was when he accepted the challenge of sculpting a large-scale David that would become one of the most iconic masterpiece marble statues of the modern age; it would become a magnificent project on which he worked tirelessly for two years!
+At the time, such projects required deep knowledge of human anatomy, which was only accessible to a handful of privileged individuals, and took a long time to complete!

 Jason’s approach to his art is pretty unique.
 He first starts by creating 8' tall polystyrene foam mannequins, layer by layer, using his 3D scanner.
 Working with digital models allows Jason to scale his models up or down with infinite possibilities!